hadizh20/ResearchProj_MyelinSheathWaveguides/README.md

 # ResearchProj_MyelinSheathWaveguides
 Research project investigating polarization evolution and transmission of myelin sheath waveguides.
 This repository contains simulation data and other relevant files.

+STILL ADDING A DOCUMENT EXPLAINING DATA AND CODE